swimlane/swimlane-python/docs/examples/client.rst

 Examples of usage for preconfigured adapters available on client instances, abstracting retrieval and instantiation of various resource instances.

-See various adapter class documentation :mod:`swimlane.core.adapters` for more information
+See various adapter class documentation ``swimlane.core.adapters`` for more information

 Apps
 ^^^^